KKaraman/KKemployeeSummary/README.md

 * This app runs as a Node CLI to gather information about each employee.

-* Below is an example of what your application may look like.
-Remember, the styling is completely up to you so try to make it unique.

 To run the file, type **node app.js** in the terminal.

 #### **Table of Contents:**